tsujamin/srs-hhvm-notebook/presentation.md

 ##Our Tasks
- - To isolate the affect of naieve reference counting on HHVM's performance
+ - To isolate the affect of naïve reference counting on HHVM's performance
  - JAN
  - NATHAN